kordk/tools/README.md

 <H3>qtime</H3>

-A tool to report some timing information about a jobs submitted to an Sun Grid Engine (SGE) cluster.
+A python script to report some timing information about a jobs submitted to an Sun Grid Engine (SGE) cluster.
 The output based on Jim Kent and Galt Barber's para command and the time option in the parasol batch system.

 <pre>
 qtime h